warcaliber/Coaching-and-Training-Aid/PRIVACY_POLICY_IOS.md

- Coaching and Training Aid: Privacy policy
+ Coaching and Partner: Privacy policy

- Welcome to the Coaching and Training Aid app for IOS!
+ Welcome to the Partner app for IOS!

  This is a closed source Android app developed by the Coaching Partner team.
 The app is available on the App Store.